 |

-Follows theoretical and applied knowledge in history and other fields of humanities by using a foreign language and shares this information with people and organizations in related fields.
+Graduates of the Department of History follow the theoretical and practical knowledge in history and other areas of social sciences by using foreign language and share this information with persons and organizations in relevant fields.
 (European Language Portfolio B1 General Level)

 |